 I had the furnace duct cleaners in before I put my house on the market.
 I had them clean out my dryer vent while they were at it.
 It only cost me another $10 (on top of the furnace cleaning).
 Well worth the peace of mind, considering that the number one cause of house fires is the dryer.
 It was also another feature I could point out to potential buyers!

 Even though we live in Central Florida, we still have a fireplace we use during the coolest months.
 We have our chimney cleaned once a year, and he also does the dryer vent.
-You might try a chimney sweep!

 You need to call an appliance tech to do this.
 Most of them (at least my husband does) has a special device he uses that goes up into the vent system to clean it out without tearing the internal venting ducts.
 The best way to keep your vent clean it to clean the trap out of the dryer itself before and/or after every use.